mvsilveira/mvsilveira/README.md

 - 👋 Hi, I’m @mvsilveira
-- 👀 I’m interested in math, art, philosophy
+- 👀 I’m interested in math, art, philosophy and theology
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on datascience projects
+- 💞️ I’m looking to collaborate on datascience projects and have some fun learning
-- 📫 How to reach me: sending me an e-mail on promarcusv@gmail.com or searching my profile on instagram @_mvsilveira
+- 📫 How to reach me: sending me an e-mail on promarcusv@gmail.com

 <!---
 mvsilveira/mvsilveira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.